 Many employers rely on the services of employment, placement, and staffing agencies to help them meet short-term staffing needs or to help them find the right person for a job.
 If you are thinking of working with an employment, placement, or staffing agency, there are a few things that you should know:

 Agencies are regulated by the Commonwealth of Massachusetts and must be either licensed or registered in accordance with the Employment Agency Law (M.G.L. c.
-140, §§46A-46R).
+140, §§46A-46R) and Regulation (454 CMR 24.00).
 Only work with agencies that are properly licensed or registered.